-1.4.2 STANDING COMMITTEES (Chaired by a member of the Senate with a majority of members who are elected faculty Senators)

-1.4.2.1 Senate Rules and Elections Committee (SREC) The SREC is charged with codifying, making editorial changes in, and interpreting, the Rules of the Senate, at the direction or with the approval of either the Senate Council or the Senate.
+- 1.4.2 STANDING COMMITTEES (Chaired by a member of the Senate with a majority of members who are elected faculty Senators) - 1.4.2.1 Senate Rules and Elections Committee (SREC) The Rules and Elections Committee SREC is charged with codifying, making editorial changes in, and interpreting, the Rules of the Senate, at the direction or with the approval of either the Senate Council or the Senate.
 It shall be responsible for initiating any changes in the Rules concerning the organization of the Senate (Senate Rules Section I).
 It shall also evaluate and revise any section of the Rules where necessary to eliminate inconsistencies, clarify confusing statements, and note omissions, and may initiate and suggest to the Senate Council any necessary modification in the Rules.

-The SREC shall certify faculty member eligibility in elections of Faculty Trustees, and in elections of University Faculty representatives to the Senate, to the Senate Council, and to a Presidential Search Committee.
-In addition, the SREC shall recommend to the University Senate election policies and procedures.
+The committee SREC shall certify faculty member eligibility in elections of Faculty Trustees, and in elections of University Faculty representatives to the Senate, to the Senate Council, and to a Presidential Search Committee conducted by the Secretary of the Senate.
+In addition, the committee SREC shall recommend to the University Senate election policies and procedures.